matter-labs/zksync-lite-docs/docs/api/sdk/js/accounts.md

 Batch Builder supports all kinds of zkSync L2 transactions, such as: `Withdraw`, `Transfer`, `ChangePubKey`, etc.

+All the methods of the Batch Builder are supposed to be called in a chained manner.

 Note:
  - _The user still has to sign a separate message for each `ChangePubKey` in the batch._
  - _Currently, a batch is guaranteed to be able to successfully process a max of 50 transactions._